experdb/eXperDB-Management/README.md

 ## Introduction
-DX-Tcontrol is a PostgreSQL integrated operations management tool.
+eXperDB-Management is a PostgreSQL integrated operations management tool.
 Use backup settings and regular scheduling to prepare for system failure, grants access to the system and view the history of backup and access control.

 ## Features